 - Not enough blood getting to the uterus

-- Hormonal imbalances affect the size of blood vessels
+- Hormonal imbalances that affect the size of blood vessels

 - Damage or injury to blood vessel linings

 - Undiagnosed high blood pressure of other condition such as diabetes, lupus, sickle cell disease, hyperthyroidism or kidney disease

 - Too little or too much protein in the diet

 - Poor diet (not enough fruits and vegetables)